kirillcisco/go-weathermap/README.md

     You can get information about a specific map by using the `/maps/{map_name}` endpoint.
 This will return the full configuration of the map, including traffic data.
 (At this moment data is mock).

+    You can also use the `include` query parameter to filter the data you want to receive.
+This is useful for reducing the amount of info, especially for large maps.

+    `GET /maps/{map-name}?include=width,height,title,nodes`: Only include the specified fields in the response.

     **Example response:**
     ```json
     {